EliselBarton1/EliselBarton1/README.md

 - 🐍 **Automation** — Python scripts for cleanup, validation, and reporting so manual steps stop being manual
 - 📝 **Documentation** — Jira-style write-ups (summary, repro, acceptance criteria, resolution) so process knowledge doesn't live only in someone's head

-Currently doing this at Highspring (formerly Pivot Point Consulting) and JerseySTEM.
+Currently doing this at JerseySTEM.

 ### 💼 Featured projects